-Whether you’re looking to cut the cord and save yourself some money on monthly cable or satellite bills or simply expand your entertainment options, an on-demand streaming service is a must these days.
-But which one should you choose?
-It’s a growing market, with new players joining the space every few months, making what used to be a “Netflix or nothing” decision substantially harder.
-To make things easier, we’ve compared two of the most popular Netflix streaming alternatives: Hulu and Amazon Prime Video.
+Whether you’re looking to cut the cord and save yourself some money on monthly cable bills or you simply want to expand your entertainment options, an on-demand streaming service is a must.
+But with so many to choose from, which is most deserving of your hard-earned cash?
+Well, that’s the tricky part — streaming is a growing market, with new players joining the scene every few months, making what used to be a “Netflix or nothing” decision a whole lot harder.
+To make things easier, we’ve compared two of the most popular Netflix alternatives: Hulu and Amazon Prime Video.

 Amazon offers two main price tiers: $119 annually (discounted to $59 annually when you sign up with a valid student email address) or $13 per month.
 Both versions include all of the Amazon Prime perks, like two-day shipping, discounted prices on select items, cloud storage, and — most importantly for our purposes — on-demand video and music streaming.